By Hunter Sunrise

 This idea that technology will fix education is not new.
 Hundreds of articles have been written on the topic—and by all the heavy-hitters: Bill Gates, Warren Buffet, and Mark Zukerberg have all donated billions, with their opinion-strings attached.

-Let’s look at some of the common claims for how technology will fundamentally change the way we think about education.
+Let’s look at some of the common claims for how technology, software development, and experience design will fundamentally change the way we think about education.

 Somewhat ironically, in the midst of the quotes from tech leaders like Bill Gates or Mark Zuckerberg emphasizing technology, Steve Jobs offered this gem:

 “I used to think that technology could help education.
 I’ve probably spearheaded giving away more computer equipment to schools than anybody else on the planet.
 But I’ve had to come to the inevitable conclusion that the problem is not one that technology can hope to solve.
 What’s wrong with education cannot be fixed with technology.
 No amount of technology will make a dent.”

 At their heart, these articles and claims aren’t necessarily wrong; they just aren’t inherently right, either.
 Technology is just a presentation layer on top of good teaching.
 As educators, technologists and designers, we must build and design solutions that focus on teaching and learning—if they happen to include holograms, AI, and machine learning, wonderful.
 But if they lead with simple, honest communication with a human being, all the better.